 This research was funded by two grants from the German Federal Ministry of Education and Research:

 Constructing Judgements within Peer Review Processes.
 International Case Studies on Evaluation of Scientific Institutions, 2007 – 2009.

 Institutional Effects of Evaluation, 2010 – 2012.

-A basic trend in modern societies is to construct activities in form of a project with predefined aims, content, procedures and timelines.
-This research area explores the emergence, dynamics and consequences of projectification in academia including the rise of insecure academic employment and careers.
+A basic trend in modern societies is to construct all kinds of activities in form of a project with predefined aims, content, procedures and timelines.
+This research area explores the emergence, dynamics, epistemic and social consequences of projectification in academia including the rise of insecure academic employment and careers.

-This research was funded by a Ph.D. scholarship of the German Research Foundation within the doctoral program “Entering the Knowledge Society“, 2003-2006.
+This research was funded by a Ph.D. scholarship from the German Research Foundation within the doctoral program “Entering the Knowledge Society“, 2003-2006.

 Science and Society

 This broad research area explores the link between science and society.
 In the book “The Responsiveness of science” my colleagues and I describe the relationship between science an society as an open interaction in which neither academia nor other societal actors predefine the outcomes of this encounter.
 My work on entrepreneurial scientists shows that a marriage between academic and entrepreneurial role patterns is difficult to achieve as the social worlds of scientists and entrepreneurs are divided by differnt career, work and outcome logics.
 My studies on drug safety communication show how pharmaceutical industries try to regulate public safety warnings on medicines and scientific evidence.
 These studies were funded by grants from:

 BMBF German Federal Minestry of Education and Research: Typing and Characterising Academic Entrepreneurs: What Makes Them Succeed?
 (2007-2008)